100days-YongLin/100days-yonglin.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
-I am Yonglin, an HCI researcher. a Visiting Student at SUSTech, research about children's mental health.
+I am Yonglin 陈泳霖, an HCI researcher. a Visiting Student at SUSTech, research about **children develop psychological resilience through serious games.**

-I graduated from the City University of Macau with a master's degree in Data Science.

-Currently, I am exploring possibilities for a Human-Computer Interaction PhD, expected research direction is AI-enabled gamification learning.

-By the way, You will notice this website is a bit messy because pages are still being sorted.
-I’m working on it now!  :)

-If you want to get to know me quickly, you can visit my [LinkedIn Page.](https://www.linkedin.com/in/yonglin-chen-7185ba335/)
+I’m currently exploring and researching how AI can empower children’s language learning and mental health education.
+I’m also on the lookout for entrepreneurial and academic opportunities in this areas.

+In 2024, I worked as a Research Assistant at City University of Hong Kong for six months, where I studied user eye movement patterns across different transcription interfaces using eye-tracking technology under supervisor of Prof. Can Liu.
+Prior to that, I conducted research at the Tsinghua University AIR, focusing on an immersive CAVE space powered by LLMs for children with autism.
+My role involved building the system and designing the LLM-based technical framework.

+In 2023, I collaborated with a research group at XJTLU that studied embodiment in VR.
+I was responsible for the technical implementation, designing, and building VR environments.

+I have a background in computer science (both undergrad and master’s) and am now actively exploring PhD opportunities in HCI.
+I’m especially passionate about AI-powered gamified learning for children.

+If you’d like to connect or learn more about my work, or just want to chat . feel free to reach out [my email](mailto:yonglin0711@gmail.com). or via [Linkedin](https://www.linkedin.com/in/yonglin-chen-7185ba335/).